LaMonte Wade Jr Player Props: Giants vs. Cubs

 LaMonte Wade Jr At The Plate

-- Wade has an RBI in 16 of 57 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 27.6% of his games this year, Wade has had at least one RBI.
+He's picked up more than one in 5.2% and driven in three or more of his team's runs in one contest.

-- In 25 of 57 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 26 of 58 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.